 Welcome.
 In our sessions, I listen closely and support you as you work through challenges.
 I help you gain insight into yourself and develop practical psychological skills, so you feel better, have more satisfying family relationships, thrive at work or enjoy retirement, and live in alignment with your values.
-I enjoy helping people feel less overwhelmed so they can find more meaning in life.
-I support people struggling with depression, anxiety, relationship stress, adult caretaking, and mid- and later-life transitions.
-I also work with clients experiencing hoarding, chronic and major health conditions, insomnia, and women's issues.
+I enjoy helping people feel less overwhelmed and more empowered so they can find greater meaning in life.
+I support people struggling with depression, anxiety, relationship distress, adult caretaking, and mid- and later-life transitions.
+I also work with hoarding, major health conditions, insomnia, and women's and men's issues.
 My experience includes directing the career counseling program at Stanford School of Medicine for 10 years.

 In our first session together, here's what you can expect

 In our first session, we’ll start with introductions.
-Our session is mostly focused on getting to know you, understanding your concerns, and clarifying your therapy goals.
+Our session focuses on getting to know each other, learning about what brought you to therapy, and clarifying your therapy goals.
+I offer a warm, nonjudgemental space for you to be yourself.

 The biggest strengths that I bring into our sessions

 My greatest strength is combining deep listening, compassion, thoughtful questioning, and psychological skill building to help clients experience fewer symptoms and greater well-being.
-We also identify and cultivate your strengths.
-Using ACT, mindfulness-based therapy, and CBT, I bring warmth, honesty, practicality, and a touch of humor to our sessions.
+I enjoy helping clients identify their strengths and find solutions to their problems.
+Using CBT, mindfulness-based therapy, and ACT, I bring warmth, honesty, practicality, and a touch of humor to our sessions.

 Acceptance and commitment (ACT)